deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+## Day 22 (grpc metadata)

+- Learning about metadata handling in grpc
+- added a sample echo client/service..sending and receiving some key/value pairs in header and trailer
+- the header and trailer goes in the respective frames in http/2. how does http/2 frame look like? something to explore next.
+- [ ] what are the use cases of custom metadata?

 ## Day 21 (grpc authentication)

 - looked into adding authentication to grpc calls